Lumavate-Team/documentation/docs/6-CLI.rst

 Delete
 ++++++

-Calls a delete command in order to remove something through the API.
+Calls a delete command in order to remove a tool through the API.

 Example:

  .. code-block:: bash

     $ luma api delete /iot/v1/containers/999?expand=all
-      profile: dragon
+      Profile: dragon

 Options: